-$\mathbf{C}$ = Completion.
-Completion questions er ncourage children to fill in a word on finish a phrase.
+C = Completion.
+Completion questions encourage children to fill in a word or finish a phrase.
 Forexample, "Brown bear, brown bear, ?"

 R = Recall.
 Recall questions check children's understanding of the story content.
 For example, "Whatdid the brown bear see?"

 O = Open-ended.
 Open-ended questions encourage a narrative response and cannot be answered witha one-word or yes/no answer.
 For example, "What do you think is happening on this page?" or "What do you think will happen next?"